rewdy/Pico-Pagination/readme.md

 ---

 That's it.
 If you have questions, go ahead and ask.
 If you have issues, you can add them to the [issue tracker](https://github.com/rewdy/Pico-Pagination/issues).

+Thank you to everyone who has helped contribute to this plug in!